philtopher/Planning-IPv4-Assignments-for-Devices/README.md

 # Planning-IPv4-Assignments-for-Devices
-Successfully planned an IPv4 address assignment of over 400 devices at QADev for its UK headquarters in London and three branch offices in Manchester, Glasgow, and Birmingham.
+Successfully planned an IPv4 address assignment of over 400 devices at QA's clients for its UK headquarters in London and three branch offices in Manchester, Glasgow, and Birmingham.
 Each of the branch offices, were to use IP addresses from the list of addresses assigned to the London office.

 <p><img src="QADev-Network-Diagram.png" alt="QADev Newtork Diagram" width="900" height="600"></p>